govlawtech/dva-sop-api/README.md

 1. Build the .war using the Gradle 'copyWar' task.
 This builds the war and copies it to the 'webapps' directory.
 1. Git commit and push.

+# Development Environment Setup

+* To run integration tests for Azure Storage, download and install the Azure Storage Emulator and (optionally) the Azure Storage Explorer.
+These run on Windows only.